 Your followers on Facebook, Instagram or Twitter already want to hear from you, so why not get them on your email list as well?
 You can include links to landing pages on your profile pages or embed forms on Facebook.

-If you have over 2,000 followers and are using the original version of Facebook (not the New Pages experience), then MailerLite offers a Facebook integration that enables you to include an opt-in form directly on your pages (learn how in this help article).
+MailerLite offers a Facebook integration that enables you to target ads towards custom Facebook Audiences based on the characteristics of subscribers in your email list.
 The guide below explores how email marketing and social media work together for good.

 Fundraiser events or meetups can be a great opportunity to collect emails—particularly if your nonprofit has less of an online presence.
 MailerLite has an email opt-in app for mobile devices (e.g. tablets), making it easy to collect emails and permissions on the go.
 This way, you can grow your email list wherever your supporters are.
 The email addresses you collect are then automatically linked to your MailerLite account, so there’s no need to export them.